77+ College Statistics And Facts Need To Know in 2022

 • Counting for the number of revenues for public universities 20% is earned from tuition and fees, whereas 4% goes to misc. investments.
 41%, 7%, and 28% are allotted for government grants, incomes from other businesses, and other misc. revenues respectively.

-• Whereas, as far as for private institutions which run for nonprofit purposes earn 30% of revenue from fees, 20% from investments, 11% from government grants, 7% from other businesses, and 31% from misc. revenues.
+• Whereas, as far as for private institutions that run for nonprofit purposes earn 30% of revenue from fees, 20% from investments, 11% from government grants, 7% from other businesses, and 31% from misc. revenues.

 • On the contrary, universities on the basis of the profit earn 91% revenue from tuition and fees and 4% from government grants.